Nutlope/docs/autocomplete/guides/building-first-spec.md

 Fig has a few commonly used generators built-in as templates.

 Let's improve our `git` completion spec by adding support for `git add`.
-When running the command, users can add individual files and folders to stage.
-We can have Fig show suggestions for what files and folders to add using the "filepaths" template.
+When running the command, users can select individual files and folders.
+We can have Fig show suggestions for possible files and folders to add using the "filepaths" template.

 We include the `add` subcommand under `checkout`, which accepts one argument.
 Entering the "filepaths" template under that argument automatically suggests files from the user's working directory when `git add` is typed into the terminal.